Genusbiz/docs/developers/defining-an-app-model/security/security-permissions.md

 ## Grant Permissions to a Property to a Security Group

-Only [trusted users](trusted-users.md) have access to grant permissions to a property.
+Only [trusted users](trusted-users.md) or users with [app model admin rights](app-model-administrators.md) have access to grant permissions to a property.

 To grant permissions to a property, the option **Allow granting of permissions to property** has to be selected in the [security setup](../data/object-class-property/modify-an-object-class-property/security.md) for the property.
 Permissions can only be granted to security groups and not individual user accounts.